joelouthan/theologic.us/content/posts/prayers/2020/2020-07-21-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
 </b></pre>

 ## Foremost

-Heal and protect Erin.
-But Lord, bring her heart securely and firmly in your presence.

-Heal Ariel.
-Heal and protect her and her roommate.
-Give her strength and grace.
-Be with her all of her days.

 Heal Amber.
 Lord, please heal her.
 Moreso, turn her heart towards you in this moment.
 Save and protect Kara.
 Protect my babies.
 Protect Eli & Ivy.Protect their sibs: Griffen, Gabe, Emma, Lucy, Grace, and Leslie.
 Save their home, Lord.

-Heal Kathleen (Leah's mom)

 Heal Reva & Ronnie.